 In addition to these advantages, 23andMe also provides a chromosome browser to explore the different genes you carry.
 This browser ties into both your health information and geographic regions which your genes came from.

 As far as ancestry DNA tests go, MyHeritage provides one of the best.
-While they have fewer regions than 23andMe, this can actually lead to a more accurate and easily-understood ancestry report.
+While they have fewer regions than 23andMe, this actually makes MyHeritage more accurate and its ancestry reports easily-understood.
 MyHeritage recognizes all of the major European regions, such as Scandinavian and Irish.
-Plus, the ancestry DNA kit from MyHeritage is slightly cheaper than the 23andMe ancestry test, and it has a faster turnaround time.
+Plus, the ancestry DNA testing kit from MyHeritage is slightly cheaper than the 23andMe ancestry test, and it has a faster turnaround time.
 It is typically completed in as few as 4 weeks, whereas 23andMe may take longer than a month.

 Raw DNA Data Portability

 Fortunately, both companies allow you to download your raw DNA data.
 This is fortunate because raw data can be used on a number of third-party sites to learn even more about your raw data.
 The testing companies below are able to reanalyze your DNA kit to determine aspects of your genetics which your original testing company did not cover.

 While both companies allow the download of raw DNA data, 23andMe has an advantage.
 23andMe tests multiple sources of DNA, including X-DNA,Y-DNA, and mtDNA.
 These features help free sites like GED match to conduct further DNA analysis to provide you with information about your deep ancestry and haplogroups.